Enterprise Risk Management and Future ...

 Many financial institutions have developed risk appetite as an essential factor.
 From the above diagram, the risk appetite of a firm should be below the risk capacity and above the risk profile of the firm.
 The dotted lined represents the upper and lower levels at which the risk must be reported.

 The assessment of magnitudes of risks is required after a general policy structure pertaining to risk management has been set up by the board of directors.
-Concerned officials from the firm should identify the risks affecting their divisions, should record all the assets and liabilities which have exposure to the risks, and should list orders falling in the horizon set for hedging activities.
+First, the concerned officials from the firm should identify the risks affecting their divisions, record all the assets and liabilities that have exposure to the risks, and should list orders falling in the horizon set for hedging activities.
 Once the business risk, market risk, credit risk, and risks associated with operations are identified, the management should look into appropriate instruments to hedge the risks.
 For example, a firm with foreign exchange rate exposure may list all the assets and liabilities, having exposure to the exchange rate on the horizon of hedging policy.
 It should also list sales and expenses that are exposed to the exchange rate.
 After this, it can find the appropriate financial instrument to hedge these risks.

 After understanding the firm’s risk appetite and mapping risks, a risk manager can decide the best way to address the risk while prioritizing the most severe and urgent risks.
 Moreover, risk must put into consideration the cost and the benefits of each risk management strategy.
 Risk management strategies include:

 The type of strategy is decided by the senior management, the board, and the firm’s risk manager.
 The strategy should enable the firm to operate efficiently within the risk appetite.

 Now let us turn our attention a little bit on the transfer of risks.
 The tools of risk transfer (Hedging) include forwards, futures, options, and swaps.